-The key principles underpinning this Policy statement are that:
+The key principles underpinning this Policy Statement are that:

 - a.
-The welfare of children and young people is, and must always be, the paramount consideration. - All children, young people and vulnerable adults have a right to be protected from abuse regardless of their age, gender, disability, culture, language, racial origin, religious belief or sexual identity. - c.
+The welfare of adults and risk, children and young people is, and must always be, the paramount consideration. - b.
+All children, young people and vulnerable adults at risk have a right to be protected from abuse regardless of their age, gender, disability, culture, language, racial origin, religious belief or sexual identity. - c.
 All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately. - d.
 Working in partnership with children, young people and their parents/carers is an essential element of our work.